Browsing page 2 of words meaning to get, have, give, move things around (129 words total)

 He busted out of prison.

-Citation from "Funhouse", Lie To Me (TV), Season 3 Episode 9 (2011) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: jail (related to).
+Citation from "Funhouse", Lie To Me (TV), Season 3 Episode 9 (2011) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: jail (related to).

 - See more words with the same meaning: to escape.